openenclave/openenclave/doc/GettingStarted.md

 $ sudo make -C prereqs install
 ```

-The second and third command are only necessary if you wish to install the Intel(R)
+The second and third commands are only necessary if you wish to install the Intel(R)
 SGX driver and the Intel(R) AESM service.
 OpenEnclave can be used in
 simulation mode without these components.